-Full Android backups can be enabled by going to Settings > System > Advanced > Backup.
+Full Android backups can be enabled by going to Settings > Google > Backup.
+Keep in mind that the steps may be slightly different, depending on the phone you have.
 Backups happen automatically in the background, but they can be manually started on Android phones just by hitting the Back up now button.

 One important tip: You can’t restore a backup from a more recent Android version onto a phone running an older Android version.
-That means you can’t restore an Android 10 phone to an older Android 9 phone: the process assumes you’re always upgrading.
-But, if this is a problem, you should be able to update the Android 9 phone first, it’s just going to take some time.
+That means you can’t restore an Android 11 phone to an older Android 10 phone: the process assumes you’re always upgrading.
+But, if this is a problem, you should be able to update the Android 10 phone first.
+It’s just going to take some time.

 Option 2: ADB backup

-Recommended only for power users and developers, one of the lesser-known backup methods is using Google’s Android debug bridge (ADB) tool.
+One of the lesser-known backup methods is recommended only for power users and developers using Google’s Android debug bridge (ADB) tool.
 You can back up most of the data on your phone as well as installed applications.
-The backup file is even saved to your computer so it can be accessed at any time or restored onto any Android device.
+The backup file is even saved to your computer to be accessed at any time or restored onto any Android device.
 That gives you more control over your backup options and lets you the same base to multiple phones at once.

 To get started, you’ll need to download and set up the Android SDK on your computer.
-Once you’ve enabled developer options and USB debugging on your smartphone, connect it to your computer and make sure ADB is working correctly.
+First, enable developer options and USB debugging on your smartphone.
+Then, connect it to your computer and make sure ADB works correctly.

-From there, type in and run adb backup -apk -shared -all -f <filepath>/backup.ab in the Terminal or Command Prompt.
+There, type in and run adb backup -apk -shared -all -f <filepath>/backup.ab in the Terminal or Command Prompt.
 From there, a window should appear on your Android device.
-Here, you have the option to password protect the backup the file and initiate the process.
+Here, you have the option to password protect the backup file and initiate the process.

-Make sure your smartphone’s display doesn’t go to sleep during the backup process or else it’ll stop working and won’t save all of your device’s data.
+Make sure your smartphone’s display doesn’t go to sleep during the backup process though.
+It’ll stop working and won’t save all of your device’s data.

 Unfortunately, ADB backups aren’t perfect.
-It’s a route some take to have a backup file on sitting on a local computer, not the cloud, and doesn’t necessarily capture everything.
+It’s a route some take to have a backup file sitting on a local computer, instead of the cloud.
+Unfortunately, it doesn’t necessarily capture everything.